oslabs-beta/spyglass/SETUP.md

 <br/>

-### Install Helm and Kube-Prometheus Stack
+## Install Helm and Kube-Prometheus-Stack

-Helm is a package manager for Kubernetes that allows you to easily install and manage applications in your Kubernetes cluster.
-Install Helm by following the instructions at this [link](https://helm.sh/docs/intro/quickstart/).
+Helm is a package manager for Kubernetes that manages and packages all the necessary resources for your Kubernetes cluster in a chart.
+See documentation at this [link](https://helm.sh/docs/intro/quickstart/).

-The kube-prometheus stack is a collection of applications for monitoring Kubernetes clusters.
-See documentation at [link](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/README.md).
+Kube-Prometheus-Stack is a Helm chart that includes a set of applications to monitor Kubernetes clusters.
+See documentation at this [link](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/README.md).

 Here are instructions if you have a MacOS: